trivera/burrito/README.md

 ## Installation

-Download or clone this repo to your Concrete5 site's *packages/* directory.
+From your project's root directory

+    $ git submodule add git://github.com/trivera/burrito.git packages/burrito
+    $ git submodule init

 Then, visit **yoursite.com/index.php/dashboard/extend/install/** and install the package.
 Once the package is installed, you can begin consuming the Burrito.

+## CLI

+Burrito includes a helper for command line oriented tasks.
+To install it:

+    $ cd packages/burrito
+    $ bin/burrito install cli

+This copies `burrito` to `/usr/local/bin`.

 ## Documentation / Usage

-Someone needs to write this :)
+From any directory within your concrete5 project, run

+   $ burrito help